Jessica-Pan/TCQ_website/README.md

 ## What needs to be done

 - API stuff:
-  - posting a game
-  - getting a game
-  - Posting answers
-  - getting answers
   - Posting the scores
   - getting the scores (exporting to a csv file)
-- student pages
-- proctor page
-- grader pages
-  - let the grader choose which question part they want to look at
-- rn the new game doesn't actually make a new game
+- rn the grader's input doesn't actually go anywhere
+- the whole socket thing with the student answers

 ## Known issues